Retipped Arrows of Desire: Timothy Morton's Hell: In Search of a Christian Ecology (Review)

 Morton’s book, Hyperobjects: Philosophy and Ecology After the End of the World, developed the increasingly influential idea of hyperobjects; “things… massively distributed in time and space relative to humans.
 A hyperobject could be a black hole.
 A hyperobject could be the Lago Agrio oil field in Ecuador, or the Florida Everglades.
 A hyperobject could be the biosphere, or the Solar System.”5 The rise of global warming as today’s Number One smash-hit hyperobject alerts us to the strangeness of hyperobjects, awakening us to their counterintuitive effects and appearances, attuning us to a world that is increasingly alien and uncanny.

-What is certain is that “the hyperobject poses a serious… challenge to the metaphysics of presence.”6 It is this undermining of the default metaphysical worldview (the metaphysics of presence) that feels so alarming, because we have been thinking inside that particular ontological framing since the rise of agriculture some twelve thousand years ago.
+What is certain is that “the hyperobject poses a serious… challenge to the metaphysics of presence.”6 It is this undermining of the default metaphysical worldview (the metaphysics of presence) that feels so alarming because we have been thinking inside that particular ontological framing since the rise of agriculture some twelve thousand years ago.
 OOO is a way of thinking outside of the ontotheological box.

 OOO is also flat because it treats the existence of objects equally.
-For OOO, there are no greater or lesser ways of existing and no essential hierarchies of being… hence it is ‘flat’.
-There are no alpha and beta objects and no master ontological org-chart to pin on your wall.
-This obviously has implications for how we see the rest of the world since it says that there is no special type of object born to rule us, deploy us, or canonically size us up and measure our contribution: “So many, many overlapping worlds; no one huge uber-world to rule them all.
+For OOO, there are no greater or lesser ways of existing and no essential hierarchies of being… hence ‘flat’.
+There are no alpha and beta objects and no fat ontological org-chart to pin on your wall.
+This obviously has implications for how we see the rest of the world since it says there is no special type of object born or created to rule us, deploy us, or canonically size us up and measure our contribution: “So many, many overlapping worlds; no one huge uber-world to rule them all.
 There is no top or bottom world, no container world; and worlds are all perforated, like meshwork, because worlds are made of time.
 Not a single world has a telos, a direction, a destiny, a horizon: worlds quiver; worlds shimmer.”7

-a belief in the sacred as rooted entirely in biology, evolution and the biosphere
+the sacred as rooted entirely in biology, evolution and the biosphere

 From this point of view, ‘objects’ aren’t even really objects, since the latter way of putting it drags along the idea of corresponding smarter objects, called subjects, to push the basic objects around.
 According to conventional wisdom, this configuration of subject and object is necessary for anything at all to happen.
 For OOO, on the contrary, “there is no subject versus object.
 It's all 'objects' – which if you prefer could be called entities, because 'object' might make you wince and immediately think of something plastic that someone can manipulate."8

-Contrary to what some critics claim, the ‘flatness’ of OOO doesn’t mean that all things – all objects and entities – are therefore morally or practically indistinguishable, such that we’d end up intellectually paralysed if we were stupid enough to take the theory seriously: OOO does not usher in the “dark night in which all cows are grey.”
+Contrary to what some critics claim, the ‘flatness’ of OOO doesn’t mean all things – all objects and entities – are therefore morally indistinguishable, such that we’d end up intellectually paralysed if we were daft enough to take the theory seriously: OOO does not usher in the “dark night in which all cows are grey.”
 Abolishing the hierarchy of subject (manipulative agent) and object (manipulable thing) doesn’t do away with difference as such, only with, eg., anthropocentric, racist, transphobic and misogynistic presumption and grandstanding.

 However, this important qualification shouldn’t be allowed to undermine the takeaway message here: OOO is massively, eagerly corrosive of hierarchy.